In this bulletin:

 On 1 January 2015 the NSW Government introduced new fee arrangements for government subsidised vocational education and training (VET).
 Under Smart and Skilled, all apprenticeship and most traineeship qualifications are subsidised.
 For a full list of all the qualifications refer to the current NSW Skills List.
 Information on the types and levels of subsidies can be found in the Smart and Skilled Fee Administration Policy.
 Training for existing-worker trainees is not subsidised.

-Training Services and Australian Skills Quality Authority (ASQA) Transition arrangements are aligned and applied retrospectively from 1 September 2015.
+Training Services and Australian Skills Quality Authority (ASQA) Transition arrangements are aligned.
 Registered training organisations (RTOs) may commence training in either the new or superseded qualification but must meet the requirements of ASQA.
 For more information refer to ASQA's General Direction - Learner Transition.

-A copy of each Vocational Training Order is available for inspection on this internet site below or at any Training Services centre of the NSW Department of Education.
+A copy of each Vocational Training Order is available for inspection on this website or at any Training Services centre of the NSW Department of Education.

 Contacts and enquiries